Jason Industries: This $1 'Turnaround' Stock Is Being Bought By Insiders

-Jason Industries (NASDAQ:JASN) is a manufacturer of industrial products including seating, components, and goods for the automotive sector.
+Jason Industries (NASDAQ:JASN) is a manufacturer of industrial products, including seating, components, and goods for the automotive sector.
 It makes upholstered passenger seats (under the brand name "Milsco" for Harley-Davidson (NYSE:HOG), Toyota (NYSE:TM), Caterpillar (NYSE:CAT), John Deere (NYSE:DE), and other well-known companies.
-These seating products are used in boats, tractors, forklifts, golf carts, motorcycles and construction equipment.
+These seating products are used in boats, tractors, forklifts, golf carts, motorcycles, and construction equipment.

 Source: Milsco/Jason Industries company website

-Jason Industries also makes smart utility meters, gas engine components, lawn and garden drives, anti-slip walking surfaces for railcars, fencing, outdoor furniture, lighting, and more products that are used everyday by consumers and industry.
+Jason Industries also makes smart utility meters, gas engine components, lawn and garden drives, anti-slip walking surfaces for railcars, fencing, outdoor furniture, lighting, and more products that are used every day by consumers and industry.
 I first started researching this company several months ago because the stock price was beaten down and the company was taking action to streamline operations and improve profit margins.
-The stock price has not rebounded yet, in fact it is trading for just around $1.40 per share.
+The stock price has not rebounded yet.
+In fact, it is trading for just around $1.40 per share.

-However, there are multiple signs that this stock is too cheap to ignore and management is coming through on its turnaround goals.
-There have been a number of recent insider buys on this beaten down stock which leads me to believe that they are also seeing significant turnaround potential.
-In addition to these company specific positives, there are also some macro trends which could soon begin to benefit Jason Industries.
+However, there are multiple signs that this stock is too cheap to ignore, and management is coming through on its turnaround goals.
+There have been a number of recent insider buys on this beaten down stock, which leads me to believe that they are also seeing significant turnaround potential.
+In addition to these company-specific positives, there are also some macro trends which could soon begin to benefit Jason Industries.
 This includes the fact that the US Dollar has been declining and that could boost profit margins on exports for this company.
-Strengthening product demand at companies like Caterpillar and Deere has sent those stocks to new 52-week highs recently and since those companies are major customers for Jason Industries, it could also see more demand in the future.
+Strengthening product demand at companies like Caterpillar and Deere has sent those stocks to new 52-week highs recently, and since those companies are major customers for Jason Industries, it could also see more demand in the future.
 Improving economic growth in the US and Europe should benefit Jason Industries as well.
-For all of these reasons, it appears that this stock has hit rock bottom levels and it could be on the verge of a significant breakout to the upside:
+For all of these reasons, it appears that this stock has hit rock bottom levels, and it could be on the verge of a significant breakout to the upside:

 As the chart above shows, this stock appears to have put in a bullish double bottom in April and May.
-For the past few weeks it has been building a base around the $1.40 per share range.
+For the past few weeks, it has been building a base around the $1.40 per share range.
 This is right around the 50-day moving average of $1.36 per share, which is indicated by the blue trend line.
-The red trend line represents the 200-day moving average which is $1.70 per share and in a rebound, that is where the stock could be headed next.
+The red trend line represents the 200-day moving average, which is $1.70 per share, and in a rebound, that is where the stock could be headed next.
 Overall, the chart is indicating that this stock has bottomed out and even built a base around current levels, so as investor confidence returns (that this stock has reached rock bottom), the next move could be to the upside.
 Recent financial results also indicate that this company is seeing a turnaround in fundamentals, which also supports a higher stock price.

 Recent Financial Results Were Better Than Expected: